rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Joystick

-The Joystick is not technically a required component because it is possible to control your MAV from the command line.
-It does make things easier, however.
-We recommend XBOX 360 controllers and have default parameters set for the XBOX configuration.
+A joystick is used for [software-in-the-loop (SIL) simulations](/user-guide/gazebo_simulation).
+The joystick is not technically a required component because it is possible to control your MAV from the command line, but it makes things much easier.
+Our first recommendation is to use the same Taranis QX7 transmitter you use for hardware as a joystick by plugging it into the computer via USB.
+We also support RealFlight controllers and XBOX 360 controllers.
 Other joysticks are supported, but you may need to perform custom axis and button mappings.

 # Wiring Diagram